openmrs-archive/openmrs-contrib-modulus/README.md

         $ mysql -u root -p -e "CREATE DATABASE modulus"

 5. Configure Modulus.
-Modulus looks for config files in `~/.grails/modulus-config.properties`, `/opt/modulus/modulus-config.properties`, or in the classpath.
+Modulus looks for config files in `~/.grails/modulus-config.groovy`, `/opt/modulus/modulus-config.groovy`, or in the classpath.
+It will also look for `.properties` files in the same locations.
 Custom config locations can be passed with `-Dmodulus.config.location=CONFIG_PATH` as a run argument.
-See example below.
+See example config file below.

 6. Run grails.
 The final command will start a dev server: